mottosso/vfxplatform-docker/README.md

 # vfxplatform-docker

-I wanted to build PySide2 based on CY2018 in a CentOS container and I'm just sharing this work here.
+I wanted to build PySide2 based on [CY2018 VFX Reference Platform](http://www.vfxplatform.com) in a CentOS container and I'm just sharing this work here.

 ## Build info